78220 Commercial Equity6cp

 The subject examines the role that equitable doctrines, particularly fiduciary obligations, play in common commercial situations.
 The reach of equitable doctrines and their relationship with contractual, tortious and statutory duties are considered within a series of commercial scenarios involving company executives, professional agents, and advisers in commercial trusts, joint ventures and partnerships.
 The subject discusses the role of equity in a practical and realistic commercial context.

-In this subject, students learn in four intensive full-day sessions on campus, collaborating with other students in discussion and problem-solving activities, and preparing and presenting lightning talks.
-Students research and write an essay on a choice of topics in commercial equity, view online webinars and TEDTalks, read materials posted to Canvas, and contribute to an end of session quiz.
-This subject is taught by academics and guest lecturers who specialise in this area of law.
+In this subject, students learn in seminar sessions, collaborating with other students in discussion and problem-solving activities, and preparing and presenting lightning talks.
+Students research and write an essay on a choice of topics in commercial equity, view online webinars, read materials posted to Canvas, and contribute to an end of session quiz.

 Detailed subject description.